 DB: How would you describe your perfect day?

 TS: Oh, I think a trip out of the city.
 I really have loved, recently, going down to my parents and just being able to spend some time with them and I don’t like travel but I love being home.
 To me that’s just a wonderful thing, just to wake up with them and to be able to spend some time, doesn’t really matter what we are doing.
 My mother and I just spent a day making Christmas gifts and it was just lovely.

 DB: What could you not possibly live without?

 TS: (Laughs) You know I’ve always had some form of graphic fiction, like comic books or graphic novels.
 That form of storytelling, to me, is something that just fills me with pleasure.
 I think at this point, I don’t think I could really centre myself (laughs) or calm things down without being put through a lovely graphic story of some kind.
 I’ve just picked up a old Tony Millionaire Sock Monkey book that was really entertaining and I’ve always loved Chris Wares’ work and I used to read Sam Kieth, when I was a kid, there was a series called The Maxx that was really just weird and fun.
 I find it both inspiring and then really a pleasant escape and I think I need that sometimes.

-[Since this interview Tobias Segal can be seen on your screens in the Amazon Original Sneaky Pete Season 2, NBC’s The Blacklist Season 6 and the movies Glass and John Wick: Chapter 2]
+[Since this interview Tobias Segal can be seen on your screens in the Amazon Original Sneaky Pete Season 2, NBC’s The Blacklist Season 6, Blindspot S4, and the movies Glass and John Wick: Chapter 2 and Chapter 3]

 This interview has been edited for clarity and length.
 Any opinions or views expressed within the interview are the subject’s own and publication does not imply endorsement of any such opinions or views by Absolute Music Chat or its personnel.